rilldata/rill/DEVELOPER-GUIDE.md

 Run the following script from checkout directory to install the command globally:
 ```
-# This will take about 10mins to finish when run for the first time.
+# This will take about 5mins to finish when run for the first time.
-# It will also ask for password halfway through while installing the package globally.
-./build-tools/package_and_install.sh
+npm run install-and-build
 ```
-If installing globally is not desired follow the Getting Started and CLI usage in Developer Guide section below.

 ### Creating a project

 ```
 # init in current directory
-data-modeler init
+npm run cli --silent -- init
 ```
 ```
 # init in /path/to/project directory
 # directory will be created if it doesnt exist
-data-modeler init --project /path/to/project
+npm run cli --silent -- init --project /path/to/project
 # Data modeler UI will be available at http://localhost:8080
 ```